NEVER MISS A TRAVEL DEAL

 Share

-Another important part of being a responsible and sustainable traveler is being animal friendly and protect the wildlife interactions you might experience.
-There are many ways we can ensure we’re more responsible travelers such as learning about local cultures and customs, using eco-friendly products where possible and leave no trace of our visit.
+Another important part of being a responsible and sustainable traveler is being animal-friendly and protecting the wildlife interactions you might experience.
+There are many ways we can ensure we’re more responsible travelers, such as learning about local cultures and customs, using eco-friendly products where possible, and leaving no trace of our visit.

-Travel companies around the world profit from some of the cruelest types of wildlife tourist attractions on earth.
+Travel companies worldwide profit from some of the cruelest types of wildlife tourist attractions.
 And because the demand for animals in the entertainment industry is so high, these animals continue to be used and abused for profit in ever-increasing numbers.

-The demand for wildlife entertainment attractions has been growing globally and there are countless organizations around the world looking to profit from it.
-People visit wildlife tourism attractions because they love animals and many are completely unaware of the suffering that occurs behind the scenes.
+The demand for wildlife entertainment attractions has been growing globally, and countless organizations around the world are looking to profit from it.
+People visit wildlife tourism attractions because they love animals, and many are completely unaware of the suffering that occurs behind the scenes.

 Animal Friendly Traveler

-World Animal Protection and World Expeditions have partnered for wild animals to be kept in the wild, safe from unethical tourism.
+World Animal Protection and World Expeditions have partnered to keep wild animals in the wild and safe from unethical tourism.

 Top 10 Tips to Help You Be An Animal Friendly Traveler